MicrosoftDocs/win32/desktop-src/cossdk/com--events-security-considerations.md

 ---
-Description: 'When using the COM+ events service, there are steps you can take to ensure that any sensitive information contained in an event is not compromised.' ms.assetid: '1f8faea0-afc2-4999-a962-d6fd10307d6c'
+Description: When using the COM+ events service, there are steps you can take to ensure that any sensitive information contained in an event is not compromised. ms.assetid: 1f8faea0-afc2-4999-a962-d6fd10307d6c
-title: COM+ Events Security Considerations
+title: COM+ Events Security Considerations ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COM+ Events Security Considerations